 As discussed in the Overpayment section in Appendix 2, in most circumstances, overpayment is closely tied to income.
 Lower-income households are most at risk of displacement due to overpayment, as presented in Table 2-12 in Appendix 2.
 In Dixon, 34.0 percent of households are lower income, of which, 53.3 percent are renters and 46.7 percent are owners.
 Of lower-income households, approximately 31.1 percent overpay for housing and 38.1 percent severely overpay.
 Further, approximately 27.1 percent of lower-income renters are overpaying and 44.0 percent are overpaying, compared to 36.1 percent of lower-income homeowners overpaying and 30.9 percent severely overpaying.
 In comparison to lower-income households, approximately 28.7 percent of all households earning between 80.1 and 100.0 percent to the AMI are overpaying and 6.6 percent are overpaying.
-Approximately 11.5 percent of all households earning more than the AMI are overpaying and 1.2 percent are severely overpaying.
 This indicates that lower-income households experience overpaying and a greater rate, though differences between overpayment by tenure are more apparent in higher income households.